Is there such a thing as Lashon Tov?

-The Sages understood tzara'at, the theme of this week’s parsha, not as an illness but as a miraculous public exposure of the sin of lashon hara, speaking badly about people.
+As we saw last week, the sages understood tsaraat, the theme of this week’s parsha, not as an illness but as a miraculous public exposure of the sin of lashon hara, speaking badly about people.
 Judaism is a sustained meditation on the power of words to heal or harm, mend or destroy.
-Just as God created the world with words, so we create, and can destroy, relationships with words.
+Just as G-d created the world with words, so we create, and can destroy, relationships with words.

-The rabbis said much about lashon hara, but virtually nothing about the corollary, lashon tov, “good speech”.
+The rabbis said much about lashon hara, but virtually nothing about the corollary, lashon tov, “good speech.”
 The phrase does not appear in either the Babylonian Talmud or the Talmud Yerushalmi.
-It figures only in two midrashic passages where it refers to praising God.
-But lashon hara does not mean speaking badly about God.
+It figures only in two midrashic passages where it refers to praising G-d.
+But lashon hara does not mean speaking badly about G-d.
 It means speaking badly about human beings.
 If it is a sin to speak badly about people, is it a mitzvah to speak well about them?
 My argument will be that it is, and to show this, let us take a journey through the sources.

 Rabban Yochanan ben Zakkai had five (pre-eminent) disciples, namely Rabbi Eliezer ben Hyrcanus, Rabbi Joshua ben Chananya, Rabbi Yose the Priest, Rabbi Shimon ben Netanel, and Rabbi Elazar ben Arakh.